andriesfilmer/gtd/cheatsheets/vim.md

     :%s/<Ctrl-V><Ctrl-M>/Ctrl-M/g      "Change file format Windows to Unix, where <Ctrl-V><Ctrl-M> means type Ctrl+V then Ctrl+M.

 ## Replace in files
+Option 1

     :arg **/*.js                           " Set all *.js files and below current directory in :arg :argdo %s/pattern/replace/gce | update " Confirm updates in recursieve files

+Option 2

+    :vimgrep /pattern/ `find . -type f`" Set all files in quickfix list.
+Use `copen` to see the matches.
+    :cdo %s/pattern/replace/gc         " Change all matches with a confirm.

 ## Moving Viewport
     zz                                 " Set viewport in center